-Two works of important modern Greek composers, Minas I. Alexiadis’s Doric Concerto for string orchestra and Joseph Papadatos’s composition Phoenix for string orchestra, are performed by musicians of the Greek National Opera Orchestra under the baton of Miltos Logiadis, at the venues of the Athens International Airport “Eleftherios Venizelos”.
+Two works of important modern Greek composers, Minas I. Alexiadis’ Doric Concerto for string orchestra and Joseph Papadatos’ composition Phoenix for string orchestra, are performed by musicians of the Greek National Opera Orchestra under the baton of Miltos Logiadis, at the venues of the Athens International Airport “Eleftherios Venizelos”.

 The 2nd Online festival titled "Counterpoints", curated by Giorgos Koumendakis, shed light upon the relationship between Greek art music and architecture.
 The festival’s videos were presented from 27 September to 31 October 2020.
 The festival was made possible by a grant from the Stavros Niarchos Foundation (SNF) [www.SNF.org] to enhance the Greek National Opera’s artistic outreach.

 Minas I. Alexiadis’ Doric Concerto was written for the Armonia Atenea and first premiered in 1997 at the Athens Concert Hall, under the baton of Theodore Antoniou.
 The composer notes about the work: “In its initial phase the compositional process, was a study in diatonic modality, structured in detail (canons, imitations, augmentations – diminutions, heterophonic ramifications, and other techniques of polyphony).
 Later on, a Dorian mode: solely and throughout, where I simply took care to bring the melodies to ‘singing’.
 The strongly contrapunctual first movement (Μοderato fluente), leads to the pandiatonic slow second movement (Adagio religioso).
 In the third movement (Vivo), the principal melodic theme of the work prevails, organised through all these compositional techniques and functioning also as a Greek dance (ballos) in 3+3+2=8/8 time signature”.